stuttgart-things/sthings-tetris/README.md

 # stuttgart-things/sthings-tetris

 play tetris in your terminal & create some chaos on a k8s cluster by homerun messages.
-Based on [tetrigo](https://github.com/Broderick-Westrope/tetrigo) - @Broderick-Westrope thank you for your great work.
+Based on [tetrigo](https://github.com/Broderick-Westrope/tetrigo) - @Broderick-Westrope thank you for your cool work.

 ## USAGE